 But we realise that, as with the police, crime and sentencing bill, the best way to shift Labour in a progressive direction is in concert with social movements and trade unions.
 The relationship between Momentum and extra-parliamentary movements is still evolving; we haven’t yet cracked the formula of organising inside and outside the party simultaneously.
 Groups like Waltham Forest are showing how it can be done, however: by helping to build a broad community coalition around the cost-of-living crisis and resist evictions.
 With a cost of living crisis compounding war and climate chaos, we must continue to deepen our relationships with the extra-parliamentary left, building coalitions with trade unions and social movements on touchstone issues such as soaring energy bills.

 Against the siren call of despair, it’s vital we remind ourselves that our movement is still strong, thanks to years of hard organising.
 We have a responsibility to protect and build on this success, not abandon it because the party is going in a rightward direction.
 Whilst Change UK split and failed, the Labour right waited and won.
 There is nothing to be gained, and a huge amount to be lost, by throwing away the organisations, leaders and infrastructure we have built up.

 The dizzying days of Corbynism are gone, but the work continues.
 Together, we are agitating, educating and organising for a socialist future.
 We are building municipal socialism, training future socialist leaders, and collaborating with labour and social movements to keep up the fight beyond the party.
 Get involved.

-Gaya Sriskanthan and Andrew Scattergood are co-chairs of Momentum.
+Andrew Scattergood is a co-chair of Momentum.